FadelJD/assignment-digital-mr/README.md

-# Data science intern task
+# Data science intern task for DMR company
+# Successfully passed with creating sentiment analysis model and training it

 # Getting started